manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-Good, the `swarm` mode is now active.
+Good, `Swarm` mode is now active.

-We would now create two secrets one for `user` and another for `password`.
+Next, we'll create two secrets one for the `user` and another for the `password`.

-There are two ways, you can create secrets as shown below:
+There are two ways to create secrets as shown below:

 <br>